How to Checkout two git branches simultaneously¶

 With some projects they may require sites to use different versions of PHP, if so, follow these steps (using the example of changing the

-master branch to PHP 5.6 and
+main branch to PHP 5.6 and

 develop to 7.2).